Kryod/rustacean/README.md

 Made with Rust 🦀❤

+## Foreword

+WARNING: this is the unsafe version of rustacean, this is meant for personal use.
+The features that this branch has are considered unsafe.
+We recommend creating your own discord application to host this bot and keep the bot in small servers where you can monitor what's going on.

+We won't be held responsible for any trouble encoutered with this branch.
+Use it at your own risk.

+## Unsafe features

+Current unsafe features:
+  - Ability to send scripts directly in the `~exec` command (Pull request [#31])

 ## Commands

 **`~help`**: Get a list of commands.
 Use `~help <command>` to get details on a command.